iturdikulov/notes/Rust_cheat-sheet.md

 # Rust cheat-sheet

-In the following sections, I'll describe the basics of [[Rust]] programming language with Q/A flashcards based on Learn Rust in Y Minutes [^1] cheatsheet.
+In the following sections, I'll describe the basics of [[Rust]] programming language with Q/A flashcards based on Learn Rust in Y Minutes [^1] cheatcheet.

 ```rust
 // This is a comment.
 Line comments look like this...